djmaity/md-davis/docs/source/tutorials/hemoglobin.rst

 Sickle and Normal Oxyhemoglobin
 ===============================

+Coming soon

+..
     In this tutorial we shall compare the MD of sickle and normal oxyhemoglobin.

     Creating the residue property plot is a bit more challenging because of the four chain in hemoglobin and the heme in each chain.

     Defining the parameters in the input file to ``md_davis collate`` is critical in this case.